JavaMoney/javamoney-examples/swing/javamoney-ez/README.md

 What is it?
 -----------

-This is an improved successor to [EZ Money](http://www.downloadcollection.com/ez_money.htm "EZ Money").
+This is an improved successor to [EZ Money](http://macdownload.informer.com/ez-money/ "EZ Money").

 System requirements
 -------------------

-All you need to build this project is **Java 6.0**, Maven 3.0 or better.
+All you need to build this project is (at least) **Java 6.0**, Maven 3.0 or higher.

 The application this project produces is designed to be run on Java Swing.